What to know about the 2026 World Cup playoffs - WTOP News

 Two teams will advance from a field of six.

-The lineup was made up of two teams from CONCACAF (Jamaica, Suriname) and one each from Asia (Iraq), Africa (DR Congo), South America (Bolivia) and Oceania (New Caledonia).
+The initial lineup was made up of two teams from CONCACAF (Jamaica, Suriname) and one each from Asia (Iraq), Africa (Congo), South America (Bolivia) and Oceania (New Caledonia).

-The four lowest-ranked nations play in two semifinals.
-The winner advances to a final against one of the two highest-ranked teams.
-The winners of those matches qualify for the World Cup.
+Congo, Jamaica, Iraq and Bolivia made it through to the final two matches.
+Congo will face Jamaica and Bolivia will play Iraq.

 Who has qualified for the 2026 World Cup?